apache/flink-statefun/statefun-docs/docs/sdk/java/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In Java, function types are defined as a stringly typed reference containing a namespace and name.
-The type is bound to the implementing class in the :ref:`module <java_module>` definition.
+The type is bound to the implementing class in the :ref:`module <embedded_module>` definition.
 Below is an example function type for the hello world function.

 .. literalinclude:: ../../../src/main/java/org/apache/flink/statefun/docs/Identifiers.java